 If you’re a Grateful Dead fan (many Denver-ites are), you know the Dead song: ‘Fire on the Mountain.’
 Maybe you love wings, too?
 If you’re a fan of both, Fire on the Mountain in The Highlands is your spot.
 This cozy neighborhood spot has some of the best wings in town.
-Most importantly, they use hormone-free, antibiotic free, cage-free chicken from Redbird Farms – that’s never frozen.
+Most importantly, they use hormone-free, antibiotic-free, cage-free chicken from Redbird Farms that are never frozen.
 They even use trans-fat free oil…I’m sure you can’t find that at Buffalo Wild Wings.

 Just Be Kitchen

 The new Paleo concept Just Be Kitchen in LoHi is by far, breaking new ground.
 Open every day from 7 a.m. – 3 p.m., served up counter style.
 The menu consists of brunch items, sandwiches, soup, salads and the drink options are perhaps the most impressive.
 Did somebody say Paleo cocktails?
 Grain-free tequila, vodka and gin, as well as zero refined sugar in their crafted drinks.
 Their Kombucha Mimosa ($6.50) looks pretty and might make you feel pretty, made with Health-Aide brand Kombucha.
 One of the other many unique creations is the PALEO Boat Drink ($7) an Island concoction of coconut cream, vodka, lime juice, agave and pineapple.

 Another impressive beverage that’s non-alcoholic is their Bullet Coffee ($6.50) which is a blended coffee made with Copper Door beans, grass-fed butter, and healthy fatty acids called MCT oil.
 It comes in several varieties like Chai and Maple.